Copyright 2008 - 2021 Mike Crown

 THE ORIGINAL MYSTERY CHEVELLE

-I sold the car years ago, in hopes of finding a Black on Black 66 SS L-78 Chevelle... and only just recently took possession of that dream car!
+I sold the car years ago, in hopes of finding a Black on Black 66 SS L-78 Chevelle... but then bought it back and so it’s still in good hands and I have the original purchase order and various other docs that I keep in a safe.

 So, that car is in fact where the name Mystery Chevelle was born, a name that has now become synonymous with me and my web site throughout the world!
 Actually, it’s a nickname I am proud to be associated with!